datawire/ambassador-docs/docs/emissary/pre-release/topics/using/dev-portal.md

 * `path`: path for the OpenAPI V3 document.
-The Ambassador Edge Stack will append the value of `docs.path` to the `prefix` in the `Mapping` so it will be able to use Envoy's routing capabilities for fetching the documentation from the upstream service .
+The Ambassador Edge Stack will append the value of `docs.path` to the `prefix` in the `AmbassadorMapping` so it will be able to use Envoy's routing capabilities for fetching the documentation from the upstream service .
 You will need to update your microservice to return a Swagger or OAPI document at this URL.
 * `url`:  absolute URL to an OpenAPI V3 document.
-* `ignored`: ignore this `Mapping` for documenting services.
-Note that the service will appear in the _Dev Portal_ anyway if another, non-ignored `Mapping` exists for the same service.
+* `ignored`: ignore this `AmbassadorMapping` for documenting services.
+Note that the service will appear in the _Dev Portal_ anyway if another, non-ignored `AmbassadorMapping` exists for the same service.
 * `display_name`: custom name to show for this service in the devportal.